M.S. in Counseling: School Counseling or Clinical Mental Health Concentration

 Since 1886, National Louis University has been preparing students for success in serving the needs of others.
 NLU provides a foundation for those who desire to contribute to the needs of their local and global communities through personal attention and coursework that’s both practical and proven.
 Today, with its founders’ community activism at its roots, NLU continues to carry out this legacy by educating students to help individuals and groups through counseling.
-Both clinical mental health and school options in this program are CACREP accredited.
+Both clinical mental health counseling and school counseling concentrations options in this program are CACREP accredited.

 A Convenient, Supportive Environment

 NLU recognizes many students are balancing work and family while in school, so courses are scheduled to accommodate those important commitments.
 Graduate classes meet just one day or evening per week.
 Plus, NLU students begin the program with a group of colleagues that remains together throughout the course of study.
 This group offers a network of support and camaraderie from day one until graduation and beyond.

 What You Will Learn